-Understanding the possible outcomes of systems that exhibit this non-linearity can result in more efficient management while utilizing those management tools that have been proven to be effective in single species management.
+Understanding the possible outcomes of systems that exhibit non-linearity can result in more efficient management while using management tools that have been proven to be effective in single species management.
 Managers are limited by political, monetary, mechanical, and technological constraints when confronting complex management problems.
-Most commonly, fishery managers turn to one of four different tools for preventing or mitigating the negative influences of humans on the system; (1) Stocking (e.g., Cowx, 1994), (2) harvest regulation (e.g., length and bag limits; Post et al., 2003), (3) habitat modification (Jennings et al., 1999), and (4) fishery closure (either temporary or permanent).
-Although each of these management interventions has a history of success in certain circumstances, management response in systems with increased complexity (beyond single species) is not always straightforward.
-Often, these actions produce no response or a counterintuitive response when we don’t think about interactions between species (Fig. 2).
-For example, stocking of lake trout in Lake Granby, Colorado resulted in declines in kokanee and other mesopredator populations (Johnson and Martinez, 1995).
+Most commonly, fishery managers turn to one of four different tools for preventing or mitigating the negative influences of humans on the system; (1) stocking (e.g., Cowx, 1994), (2) harvest regulation (e.g., length and bag limits; Post et al., 2003), (3) habitat modification (Jennings et al., 1999, Sass et al. 2017), and (4) fishery closure (either temporary or permanent).
+Although each of these management interventions has a history of success in certain circumstances, management responses in complex systems (beyond single species) is not always straightforward.
+Often, these actions produce no response or a counterintuitive response when interactions between species are not acknowledged (Fig. 2).
+For example, stocking of lake trout (Salvelinus namaycush) in Lake Granby, Colorado resulted in declines in Kokanee salmon (Oncorhynchus nerka) and other meso-predator populations (Johnson and Martinez, 1995).
 However, by investigating feedbacks in species interactions, we provide a strategy for using those tools already available in innovative ways to produce positive fishery outcomes.
+Not only must a manager consider direct and indirect management, but timing of management interventions can also play a role in the system dynamics.
+Other work has explored the importance of timing in management intervention and lags in implementation once a decision has been made on the outcome of the action (Biggs et al. 2009, Martin et al. 2020).